 Preface#

 The Framingham Heart Study enrolled over 5,000 men and women and committed to following them for the rest of their lives.
 Researchers recorded blood pressure, cholesterol, and smoking habits, then waited to see who developed disease.
-What they discovered transformed medicine, proving that high blood pressure and smoking were not just facts of life, but risk factors that could be managed.
-This represents the peak of Observational Epidemiology: learning by watching the world as it is.
+What they discovered transformed medicine, proving that cardiovascular disease was not just a fact of ageing, but a collection of risk factors that could be managed.
+This represents the absolute peak of Observational Epidemiology: learning by watching the world exactly as it is.

 Why This Book Exists#

 Most biostatistics textbooks are written for mathematics students.
-As educators who have taught biostatistics and research methods across several universities internationally, we have seen firsthand how traditional, formula-heavy approaches can alienate health science students.
+As educators who have taught biostatistics and research methods across several international universities, we have seen firsthand how traditional, formula-heavy approaches can alienate health science students.
 This book was born directly from our classrooms.
 It is the culmination of our collective teaching experiences, designed to overcome the common hurdles our students face every semester.

-We wrote this book for people who want to understand diseases and prevent it.
-We believe that statistics should be taught through real variables with real clinical meanings.
-In these pages, a regression slope isvnot just a line; it is a tool that tells you something about survival.
-A p-value is not just a decimal; it is a piece of evidence used to decide if a therapy is effective.
+We wrote this book for people who want to understand disease and prevent it.
+We believe that statistics must be taught through real variables with real clinical meanings.
+In these pages, a regression slope is not just a mathematical line; it is a tool that tells you something about human survival.
+A p-value is not just a decimal; it is a piece of evidence used to decide if a life-saving therapy is truly effective.

 The Datasets#